 How to Get a Loan with Bad Credit

-A personal loan can give you relief when you need money quickly.
-Those with good credit will be rewarded with lower interest rates and more loan offers.
+A personal loan can provide assistance when you need money quickly.
+Those with good credit will usually receive more loan offers with lower interest rates.
 If you have a bad credit score, it can be challenging to find a personal loan, but with a little bit of research, you can secure one too.

-Whether you need a personal loan to pay for a major expense or an unexpected bill, below are four steps to help you get a loan with poor credit.
+Whether you need a personal loan to pay for a major expense or an unexpected bill, the four steps below may help you get a loan with poor credit.

 Step No. 1: Review your credit report

-Many lenders will review your credit history to determine if you qualify for a loan.
-They’ll examine it to help determine the conditions of the loan, loan amount, and interest rates.
-If you have a low credit score, your loan will typically have a higher interest rate and be a smaller amount.
-(For more on bad credit loans, be sure to check out the OppU Guide to Bad Credit Loans here.)
+Many lenders will review your credit history to see if you qualify for a loan and help determine the conditions of the loan, loan amount, and interest rate.
+If you have a low credit score, your loan will typically have a higher interest rate and be for a smaller amount than someone with a good credit score.
+For more on bad credit loans, be sure to read the OppU Guide to Bad Credit Loans.

 Step No. 2: Research lenders and loan options

-Ensure you get the best personal loan for you by comparing lenders, from online lenders to credit unions.
+Ensure you get the best personal loan by comparing lenders, from online lenders to credit unions.

-Some lenders will prequalify you for a loan with a soft credit check, which won’t hurt your credit.
-Prequalifying for a loan isn’t a promise that you will qualify if you apply, but it can provide useful insight into the different loan products.
+Some lenders will pre qualify you for a loan using a soft credit check, which will not hurt your credit.
+Prequalifying for a loan isn’t a promise of approval if you apply, but it can provide useful insight into the lender’s different loan products.

 No two lenders are the same, but most personal loans are either unsecured or secured loans.
 Secured loans require collateral, such as a home, car, or other valuable possession.
-The asset you put up for collateral can be repossessed if you’re unable to make a payment.
+The asset you put up for collateral can be repossessed if you are unable to make a payment.

 Unsecured loans are determined based on your creditworthiness.
 A credit card is an example of an unsecured loan.
-Unsecured loans usually have higher interest rates than secured loans because they aren’t secured with collateral.
+Unsecured loans usually have higher interest rates than secured loans because they are not secured with collateral.

 Step No. 3: Gather your personal information